 If you’re looking for a card that rewards spending at places like supermarkets or gas stations, you may want to consider the Blue Cash Preferred® Card from American Express.

-This $95 annual fee card can earn you up to 6% cash back on groceries and streaming services.
+This $95 annual fee card can earn you up to 6% cash back on groceries, up to $6,000 in annual purchases (then 1%), and streaming services.
 It also can earn you 3% back on gas purchases and other types of transit expenses.

-Its welcome bonus offer could net you up to $350 in cash back when you spend at least $3,000 within the first six months of card membership.
-And it has an intro 0% APR period on new purchases for the first 12 months.
+Its welcome bonus offer gives you the opportunity to earn a $350 statement credit when you spend at least $3,000 within the first six months of card membership.
+And it has an intro 0% APR period.
 Terms apply.

 If you’re more of a traveler, you may prefer to indulge with the Platinum Card®from American Express.